ykotseruba/pySTAR-FC/README.md

 All internal parameters of the algorihtm are set via configuration file (for available options and purpose of each parameter see example config file `config_files/template_config.ini`).

-Should you have any questions, feel free to raise an issue or email yulia_k@eecs.yorku.ca.
+Should you have any questions, feel free to raise an issue or email yulia84@yorku.ca.

 ### Authors